 Is your heart weighed down with the many worries of life?
 Do you feel overwhelmed when you think of the heavy load of responsibilities that have landed in your hands?
-Learn how to life your worries and responsibilities with the Gift of Gratitude in today's Blog Post.
-You will also find a very special free gift waiting for you at the end.
+Learn how to lift your worries and responsibilities with the Gift of Gratitude in today's devotional.
+You will also find a very special gift waiting for you at the end.

 Gold, red, orange and yellow leaves crunch under my feet as I walk the familiar path at the park, my heart heavy with the weight of responsibility and concern, my face wet with tears.
 In many different seasons of my life this nature park has been a sanctuary for me.
 This new season I find myself in is no exception.
 I come here to think and to pray as I walk.
 Walking clears my head and unburdens my heart.
 My parents are older now, and unlike years ago when we were all within 100 miles of one another, they are each a flight or a full days’ drive away in opposite directions from where I live.
 Sometimes the reality of their age hits me like a wave I am unprepared for, and I feel the riptide of time, fear of loss, questions on how best to care for them, and all I can’t control knocking me off balance.